-The Scottish Highlands are defined by unspoilt nature, dramatic rugged mountains, whisky and romantic reminders of Scottish culture.
-Here are the best things to do and beautiful places to visit in the Scottish Highland.
+Unspoilt nature, dramatic rugged mountains, whisky and romantic reminders of Scottish culture define this rugged part of Scotland.
+Here are the best things to do and beautiful places to visit in the Scottish Highlands.

-It’s one of the best places in the UK to conjure up a sense of the dramatic and rugged old-world charm that the country does so well.
+It’s an exciting place, conjuring a sense of dramatic, old-world charm that the country does so well.

 Here’s our guide to visiting the Scottish Highlands including our favourite things to do, the most scenic locations and suggested tours.